Queens Park Rangers F.C.: Yo-yo club (2010s)

 During the 13–14 season, QPR finished fourth in the Championship, and qualified for the play-offs where they defeated Wigan Athletic in the semi-finals.
 In the final against favourites Derby County on 24 May 2014, QPR won 1–0 with a goal scored by Bobby Zamora in the 90th minute to return to the Premier League at the first time of asking.

-Following promotion back to the Premier League, QPR endured a difficult 14-15 season.
+Following promotion back to the Premier League, QPR endured a difficult 2014–15 season.
 Harry Redknapp resigned in February after poor results and mutual frustration with the board.
 He was replaced by Chris Ramsey.
 The club finished the season in last place, amassing only 30 points, and were relegated back to the Championship after only one season.
 After a poor start to the following season, Ramsey was sacked in November 2015 and former manager Neil Warnock returned in interim charge.
 On 4 December 2015, Jimmy Floyd Hasselbaink was appointed the club's new manager on a rolling contract.
 Hasselbaink was sacked on 5 November 2016, just 11 months after being in charge.
 Then six days later QPR reappointed Ian Holloway who was in charge ten years previously.
 Holloway's second spell saw him focus on bringing through young players to replace some of the aging players in the squad on big wages.
 Holloway gave debuts to youth team players Eberechi Eze and Ilias Chair and made other youngers like Darnell Furlong, Ryan Manning and Bright Osayi-Samuel key members of the team.
 Results on the pitch were inconsistent under Holloway and the club finished lower midtable in both seasons of his second spell.
 Holloway left the club at the end of the 2017–18 season.

 On 17 May 2018, QPR appointed former England manager Steve McClaren as manager.
 Despite a promising first half of the season in which the team sat as high as eighth by Christmas, results quickly tailed off following the turn of the year and McClaren was sacked in April 2019 after a 2–1 loss to Bolton.

-On 8 May 2019, former Rangers & Brentford manager Mark Warburton was appointed as McClaren's successor on a two-year deal.